Substance Use Disorder (SUD) treatment

-At Refresh Recovery, we believe you are more than any symptom and utilize the most innovative approaches for drug and alcohol treatment in the beautiful setting of San Diego to recreate a foundation for life.
+At Refresh Recovery, we believe that you are more than just your symptoms.
+We utilize the most innovative approaches to drug and alcohol treatment in the beautiful setting of San Diego, creating a foundation for a better life.

-Understanding substance abuse is crucial in preparing for rehabilitation’s physical and psychological changes.
-We believe addiction to drugs and alcohol is often surmounted by mental health disorders, which are tools to embrace and sustain long-term recovery.
+Understanding substance abuse is essential in preparing for the physical and psychological changes that rehabilitation entails.
+We believe that addiction to drugs and alcohol is often accompanied by mental health disorders, which can be embraced and utilized as tools to achieve and maintain long-term recovery.

 Addiction